 - Girasole - Girasole sells a wide variety of Italian products, including ceramics, jewelry, handbags, beauty products, and books.
 Located at 2103 Marconi Avenue.

 - Bertarelli Cutlery - Although geared toward serving the restaurant business, Bertarelli can be exciting for anyone that loves to cook.
 Shop for new knives and other quality kitchen supplies or take your current knives in for sharpening.
 Located at 1927 Marconi Avenue.

 - Viviano's Market - Viviano's sells all kinds of Italian foods including olive oils, pastas, and spices, along with cheeses, desserts and prepared food items.
 This neighborhood grocery store has been business for more than 50 years.
 Located at 5139 Shaw Avenue.

 Walking Tour of the Neighborhood

 The best way to experience the Hill is on foot, walking from shop to market, stopping occasionally to get a cup of coffee, some gelato or a full lunch or dinner.
-Read my article A Walking Tour of the Hill for a step-by-step guide on exploring the Hill by foot.
+A Walking Tour of the Hill outlines a step-by-step guide on exploring the Hill by foot.